SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ### TIME RAIDER

-“I fear no living thing, but the time raiders.”
+“I fear no living thing, but the [[Time Raider|time raiders]].”

 —Chief Executive Admiral Lithiri Aswandala

 Commander of the HOV First Get Behind Them [[Memonek]]

 The original servitor species of the synliiroi—evil psions with near god-like power—the kuran’zoi liberated themselves during the First Psychic War.
 In the centuries since, they built their own culture and civilization as nomads of the timescape.
-The exonym “time raiders” was given to them by denizens of the lower worlds who, seeing the advanced technology they wield, concluded they must be from the future.
+The exonym “[[Time Raider|time raiders]]” was given to them by denizens of the lower worlds who, seeing the advanced technology they wield, concluded they must be from the future.

-Extraordinarily rare in Orden, the time raiders thrive on the Sea of Stars, the Sea Between Worlds, where the winds of limbo roar.
+Extraordinarily rare in Orden, the [[Time Raider|time raiders]] thrive on the Sea of Stars, the Sea Between Worlds, where the winds of limbo roar.

-In place of eyes, kuran’zoi possess crystalline ocular sensors that grant them high-spectral vision hardened against the extreme radiations encountered in the Sea of Stars, permitting them to operate freely outside their vessels with only their portable rebreathers.
-Time raiders also have two sets of arms, allowing them to wield melee weapons at the same time as ranged weapons.
+In place of eyes, kuran’zoi possess crystalline ocular sensors that grant them high-spectral vision hardened against the extreme radiations encountered in the Sea of Stars, permitting them to operate freely outside their vessels with only their portable rebreathers. [[Time Raider|Time raiders]] also have two sets of arms, allowing them to wield melee weapons at the same time as ranged weapons.
 A single well-trained kuran’zoi is like a squad unto themself.

 #### ON TIME RAIDERS